flori4nk/VelocityAutoReconnect/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom
+name: Other (Blank)
-about: Use this, if you want to write an issue yourself
+about: Use this, if other templates don't apply
 title: ''
-labels: ''
+labels: 'awaiting triage'
 assignees: ''

 ---